kateolmstead/rest-api-client/README.md

 The userInfo module can be called to collect basic demographic and acquisition information.
 This data can be used to segment users based on how/where they were acquired, and enables improved targeting with basic demographics in addition to the behavioral data collected using other events.

-PlayRM collects all userInfo events for the same userId and coalesces the information in the events to build an information catalog for that player.
+PlayRM collects all userInfo events for the same userId and coalesces the information in the events to build an information catalog for that user.
 In the case of a conflict (such as two events for the same userId with different country parameters), Playnomics uses the information from the event with the most recent timestamp parameter.
-Since players may have been created prior to instrumentation, it is suggested that you send a userInfo event at the start of each player's session (e.g., upon login) to update that player's catalog information and to increase coverage of players in the catalog.
+Since users may have been created prior to instrumentation, it is suggested that you send a userInfo event at the start of each user’s session (e.g., upon login) to update that user’s catalog information and to increase coverage of users in the catalog.

 API Path: `/v1/userInfo`
 Query Parameters: